Biography

 • Process Management Technology

-Greg also provides counsel to clients in drafting and review of patent-related transactional documents, including licensing agreements and assignments.
-Additionally, he works with clients to perform due diligence reviews for potential IP asset purchases or corporate mergers.
-He also represents clients in the procurement and prosecution of U.S. and foreign trademarks, in the preparation of trademark availability and infringement opinions and in the drafting and review of trademark-related transactional documents, including:
+Greg also provides counsel to clients in the procurement and prosecution of U.S. and foreign trademarks, in the preparation of trademark availability and infringement opinions and in the drafting and review of trademark-related transactional documents.

 Background and Credentials